 In the ordinary course of business, the Company has exposure to liabilities with respect to certain representations and warranties that we make to the investors who purchase the loans that we originate that under certain circumstances could require the Company to repurchase forward mortgage loans, or indemnify the purchaser of such loans for losses incurred, if there has been a breach of these representations and warranties, or in the case of early payment defaults.
 The estimation of the liability for probable losses related to the repurchase and indemnification obligation considers an estimate of probable future repurchase or indemnification obligations from breaches of representations and warranties.
-The liability related to specific nonperforming loans is based on a loan-level analysis considering the current collateral value, estimated sales proceeds and selling costs.
-The liability related to probable future repurchase or indemnification obligations is segregated by year of origination and considers the amount of unresolved repurchase and indemnification requests, as well as an estimate of future repurchase demands.
-Future repurchase demands are estimated based upon recent and historical repurchase and indemnification experience, as well as the success rate in appealing repurchase requests and an estimated loss severity, based on current loss rates for similar loans.
+The liability related to specific non-performing loans is based on a loan-level analysis considering the current collateral value, estimated sales proceeds and selling costs.
+The liability related to probable future repurchase and indemnification obligation experience, as well as the success rate in appealing repurchase requests and an estimated loss severity, based on current loss rates for similar loans.
 The Company also has exposure to early payment defaults ("EPD") and/or early payoff fees ("EPO").
 When the Company sells a loan to an investor and the loan either pays off or goes into default within a certain timeframe, the Company could be exposed to EPD and/or EPO fees in accordance with each investor's contract.
 In addition, in the event of an early payment default, we are contractually obligated to refund certain premiums paid to us by the investors who purchased the related loan.
+The Company resources who purchased the related loan.
 The Company reserves for these fees by estimating early payment defaults and payoff fees based on prior loan activity and current loan origination volume.